-IMPORTANT NOTE: Never try brushing your cat’s teeth with a toothbrush designed for humans, because your cats jaw is far smaller, and needs a brush shaped to fit their mouth shape.
+Never try brushing your cat’s teeth with a toothbrush designed for humans, because your cat’s jaw is far smaller, and needs a brush shaped to fit their mouth shape.

 11 Steps To Brushing Your Cats Teeth

-This needs to be a pleasant experience between cat and owner, so try not to get stressed, since they will sense this emotion and be less inclined to have their teeth brushed.
+This needs to be a pleasant experience between the cat and the owner, so try not to get stressed, since they will sense this emotion and be less inclined to have their teeth brushed.